Spimy/aqua-diamond/README.md

 # aqua-diamond
-A Minecraft website template that is free to use.
+A single page Minecraft website template that is free to use.
 Enjoy.